-We welcome further tax transparency initiatives.
-Increased transparency is an important element in the fight against corruption and financial mismanagement, contributing to progress for societies as well as levelling the playing field for all companies, communities and governments.
+We welcome further tax transparency initiatives as we journey towards 2050 and a net-zero future.
+Increased transparency is an important element in the fight against climate change, corruption and financial mismanagement.
+It is a cornerstone of good governance allowing businesses to prosper, promoting accountability and fostering dialogue with stakeholders contributing to progress for society.

 This report is a description of our efforts to provide transparency about our tax policies and taxes paid.

-We hope that this report provides greater insights into how transparency underpins our values and our purpose here at Equinor.
+We hope that it provides greater insights into how transparency underpins our values and our purpose here at Equinor.